 One of the best ways to meet students and generate interest in your organization is to come to campus to conduct an employer information session.
 The GCC will promote the event and generate an audience of interested students.
 If your organization has an important application deadline, please alert us as early as possible so students will have ample time to apply before the deadline.
 If you are located in the Washington, D.C. area and would prefer to hold an information session at your facility, that’s possible, too.
 To schedule an information session, please email us at firstname.lastname@example.org.

-If your organization has a speaker who would like to meet students and talk about industry trends or events, that is another option.
+Another option for your organization is to send a speaker to talk and meet with students to discuss industry trends or events.
 The GCC hosts a number of sector speakers and panels throughout the academic year, and we would be happy to have you on campus to meet our talent pool and discuss future trends.

 Recruiters may reserve space for on-campus interviews by emailing email@example.com with ample time prior to the selected interview date.